 For F-DPCH, for all time slots except those in transmissions gaps the power of the transmitted symbol over one timeslot for a given UE shall not exceed Maximum_DL_Power (dB), nor shall it be below Minimum_DL_Power (dB).
 Transmitted symbol means here a complex QPSK symbol before spreading which does not contain DTX.

-5.2.1.4 Void
+5.2.1.4 Power scaling of DPDCH with POSRB

+When DL_DCH_FET_Config is configured by higher layers, and, SRB is transmitted in the radio frame, the TPC fields of the DPCCH are offset relative to the DPDCHs power by PO2 – POSRB.
+The change in TPC/DPDCH offset between PO2 and PO2 – POSRB happens by adjusting the power of DPCH (both TPC and DPDCH fields) according to power control rules of Subclause 5.2.1.2.2 or 5.2.1.3, and then, scaling the DPDCH fields by a factor of POSRB (in dB).
+Figure 1A describes the scaling procedure.